 Bears can smell food from miles away.
 This is why it is so important to keep a clean camp while Yellowstone camping.
 Food and smelly items (like toiletries) must be kept in bear-proof lockers provided at some campgrounds, or in your vehicle.
-Never bring food in your tent and don’t sleep in the clothes you cook in.
+Never bring food into your tent and don’t sleep in the clothes you cook in.

 Time of Year/Weather

 Summer Season (Memorial Day – Labor Day)

 Average daytime temperatures are between 70F-80F.
 Thunderstorms are common in the afternoon.
 Nights are cool and temperatures may drop below freezing at higher elevations.
 Bring clothing for all weather.
 Raincoats are especially helpful.
 An easy-up canopy over your campsite picnic table is nice for cooking and eating in rainy weather.

 - All campgrounds open* (Grant Village, Pebble Creek, Slough Creek, and Indian Creek open in June)